davidhjp/davidhjp.github.io/_posts/2018-03-17-systemj-freq.markdown

 time duration (seconds) are passed as arguments.
 ![freqweb](/images/freqweb.png)

-Each of these modules perform data computation using Java.
 The complete implementation of the frequency relay can be found [here](https://github.com/hjparker/frequency-relay).